About

 Black and white photo of Caitlin Burns smiling with hand against her head.

-Her love for storytelling began while undertaking a Bachelor of Film and Television, where she wrote and directed several short films.
-After graduating, she spent some time in Los Angeles producing independent films and writing screenplays.
-In 2019, her 60-minute T.V. pilot, ‘Welcome to Willows Creek’, won the Grand Jury Prize at the Hollywood C&F Screenwriting Competition.
+After graduating with a Bachelor of Film and Television in 2017, she spent some time in Los Angeles producing independent films and writing screenplays.
+Her 60-minute T.V. pilot, Welcome to Willows Creek, won the Grand Jury Prize at the Hollywood C&F Screenwriting Competition.

-Currently, she is undertaking a PhD at the University of Sydney.
+Caitlin is currently undertaking a PhD at the University of Sydney.
 Her research focuses on creative nonfiction as a way to document the lived experiences of women in cults and new religious movements.
-Specifically, on the Australian new-age group known as ‘The Family.’
+Specifically, on the Australian new‑age group known as The Family.